Guy Hands: Personal life

 While at Oxford, Hands became a friend of William Hague, who in 1984 was best man at his wedding to Julia Caroline Ablethorpe.
 The couple have two sons and two daughters.
 His wife's house in Kent, just outside Sevenoaks, was once presented to Winston Churchill, while their estate in Tuscany, Villa Saletta, produces wine and olive oil.
-The estate's wines have won several awards.
+The estate's wines have won numerous international awards.

 In April 2009, in protest at high British taxes, Hands moved to Guernsey in the Channel Islands.
 It was reported in February 2010 that since then he had not visited the United Kingdom, and that members of his family were travelling to Guernsey to see him.
-In 2014, the writer Malcolm Gladwell called the move to Guernsey an "incredibly interesting pathology", viewing departure into tax exile as a significant reverse for Hands to set against the benefits of being immensely wealthy.
+In 2014, the Canadian writer Malcolm Gladwell called the move to Guernsey an "incredibly interesting pathology", viewing departure into tax exile as a significant reverse for Hands to set against the benefits of being immensely wealthy.

 In May 2019, Hands admitted to The Sunday Times that he had a food addiction to roast potatoes and gravy and that he had sought treatment from hypnosis to combat it.

+In 2021, Hands published ‘The Dealmaker: Lessons from a Life in Private Equity’, a personal account of his experiences from childhood to dealmaking.
+The Times labelled it as ‘the only book about private equity to read like a thriller’.

+Hands has been increasingly vocal about the risks associated with climate change continuing and the huge difficulties and costs involved in stopping it.

 Philanthropy

-The Hands family support a number of charities including the Prince's Trust, King's College, Cambridge, Duke of Edinburgh Awards, Kids Company, The Eve Appeal, Hospice in the Weald, ICAN, and Outward Bound.

-They have also been significant supporters of Mansfield College, Oxford.
-In recognition of their significant contributions, Mansfield hosts an annual Hands Lecture series, whose speakers have included Lord Mandelson, David Boies and Bob Geldof.
+Hands and his wife have donated millions of pounds to Mansfield College, Oxford since 1995.
+Mansfield hosts an annual Hands Lecture series.
 Since 2014, the Hands family has donated £2.2 million towards Mansfield's Love Lane building, which will house the University's new Institute of Human Rights.

-Hands first donated money to Mansfield College in 1995, and has since been active in its development.
-One of the areas of change Hands has been vocal on was the decision to focus on providing educational access to 'non-typical students'.
-The college now claims a UK state school intake of 91.4% compared with just under 60% for the rest of the University - a statistic which Hands stated 'puts Mansfield in a different league'.

-Through Terra Firma London, Hands donates 10% of pre-tax profits to the Terra Firma Charitable Trust and Impetus - The Private Equity Foundation, with these donations going to local communities in Southwark in South London where the company has offices.

 Hands was named the 2018 Philanthropist of The Year at the annual Spear's Wealth Management Awards for his contributions to a number of charities.